 Do your value stream maps distinguish how the parts move or is it magic?

-Written by: Phil Coy
+Author: Phil Coy